mpeeples2008/ArchNetSci/_book/index.md

 ## Acknowledgements{- #Acknowledgements}

 This online bookdown project and the associated book were made possible thanks to the support of several generous funding sources including: The Carlsberg Foundation, in the context of the Past Social Networks Project (CF21-0382); the National Science Foundation through both the Archaeology and the Measurement, Methodology, and Statistics programs (grant #1758690 and #1758606); and the School of Human Evolution and Social Change at Arizona State University.
-Thank you to Jens Emil Bødstrup Christoffersen for providing detailed comments on and for testing the initial version of this document.
+Thank you to Jens Emil Bødstrup Christoffersen for providing detailed comments on and for testing the initial version of this online bookdown document.
 Any errors that remain are our own.

 ![](images/NSF_Logo.png){width=150px} ![](images/ASU_SHESC_Logo.png){width=300px}